 If you have tight hip flexors or quads, the splits, or thigh strength exercises, help open them up.

 5. Chest Expansion

-- Kneeling on the carriage of a Pilates reformer, hold onto the straps with a closed fist and palms facing in toward each other.
+- Kneeling on the carriage of a Pilates reformer, hold onto the straps with a closed fist and palms facing the wall behind you.

 - Pull the abdominals toward the spine and maintain a straight line from the neck to the knees.

 - With straight arms slightly in front of you, and without moving anything else, press both arms straight back.

 This move focuses on control and core strength while opening the chest and balancing the shoulders.
 It engages the back of the shoulders, building strength while also opening up an area of the body that's often tight.

 You can also do this move on a mat by looping a long resistance band with handles around a sturdy object in front of you.
 From a kneeling position, grab the handles and press both arms straight back.